 - MA in Work and Organisational Behaviour - MAWOB

 Please note you will be required to provide additional information as part of the online application process for this programme.
 This will include the following questions:

-b) a statement about how this programme fits with the applicant’s career objectives.
-Where appropriate applicants may also wish to specify how their previous degree course and work experience will contribute to their performance on this MA programme.
+- Please describe your motivation and readiness for this programme.
+All Applicants will be asked to complete a statement as part of the online application process for this programme.
+This 500-word statement should include the applicant’s reasons for applying to the course at UCC and a statement about how this programme fits with the applicant’s career objectives.
+Where appropriate applicants may also wish to specify how their previous degree course and work experience will contribute to their performance in this MA programme.

 - Applicants for the MA in Work and Organisational Psychology option will also be required to show evidence that their qualifications in Psychology satisfy the eligibility requirements for graduate membership of the Psychological Society of Ireland (PSI) or the British Psychological Society (BPS).